-You can still get a hotel room to view the total eclipse!
+You can still get an inexpensive hotel room to view the total eclipse!
 It’s also possible to make a last-minute road trip!

 August 21 Solar Eclipse Planning

 The eclipse is just a week away, but visitors from Minnesota and Iowa can still get reasonably priced accommodations to see it.
 There are still hotel rooms in Omaha for under $100 a night, and from there it’s just a 50 mile drive to see the eclipse on Monday.
 But rooms are filling up.
 Three more hotels just became unavailable over the weekend.
 Because of expected traffic patterns, Nebraska is probably a better choice for visitors from Minnesota and Iowa, even though Missouri is slightly closer.

 As of August 15, there are still hotel rooms in Omaha, and I recommend making a hotel reservation or camping Sunday night.
 A list of campgrounds is available at this link.
 But many visitors will decide to see the eclipse after it is too late to make reservations.
 Therefore, I am including this information for those who decide make a one-day trip from Minnesota or Iowa to see the eclipse.
 This will be a long drive, but it is both possible and worthwhile.

 One option for visitors from Minnesota and Iowa is this bus from Des Moines.
 This special eclipse bus leaves Des Moines at 4:00 AM and arrives in Lathrop, Missouri, a few hours later.
 The return bus arrives back in Des Moines at about 6:00 PM.
 Lathrop is expected to be very busy, and I would recommend bringing a backpack with food and beverages for the day.
 The bus fare is $50 per person.
 If seats on this bus are still available when you read this, it might be a very good option, even if you are driving from Minnesota.
 As of Friday, Aug.
 18, it appears that seats on the bus are still available.